LLM in Germany for International Students in 2025

 Did You Know?
 Germany offers unique advantages for obtaining an LLM degree.
 The country hosted around 440,000 international students the previous year, drawn by its strong legal tradition and high-quality education system.

-Globally, over 20,000 students enrol in LLM programs each year, reflecting its high demand and value.
+Globally, over 20,000 students enrol in LLM programs each year, reflecting their high demand and value.

 With over 120 universities offering law degrees, many of which are top-ranked globally, Germany provides excellent opportunities for internships, networking, and careers in both legal and business sectors across Europe.